redhat-cip/software-factory/docs/sfconfig.rst

 .. note::

-  Any modification to sfconfig.yaml needs to be manually applied with the sfconfig.sh script.
+  Any modification to sfconfig.yaml needs to be manually applied with the sfconfig.py script.
-  Run sfconfig.sh after saving the sfconfig.yaml file.
+  Run sfconfig.py after saving the sfconfig.yaml file.

 .. toctree::